-My husband graciously and generously -- to the point that just typing this brings tears to my eyes -- drives 30 minutes to pick her up Sunday mornings at 8 a.m. and then drives 30 minutes back to our house, bringing her to spend the day with us and our three boys.
-It's a lot of work; she tires every few steps, she's unsteady on her cane, and moves as if her bones were those of a bird -- fearful of a fall, knowing what a broken limb will do to her at this stage in her life.
+My husband graciously and generously -- to the point that just typing this brings tears to my eyes -- drives 30 minutes to pick her up Sunday mornings at 8 a.m.
+He then drives 30 minutes back to our house, bringing her to spend the day with us and our three boys.
+It's a lot of work.
+She tires every few steps, she's unsteady on her cane and moves as if her bones were those of a bird -- fearful of a fall, knowing what a broken limb will do to her at this stage in her life.

 We do everything that is normal for us that day, with my mother in the background.
 I ask our kids to stay downstairs when she visits, since I know she likes to feel their presence.
-She doesn't even need their words, she just likes to watch from where she is, and see the strong bodies of youth as they get up from the floor where they're sitting reading the Sunday paper and move as if it's the easiest thing in the world to do.
+She doesn't even need their words, she just likes to watch from where she is and see the strong bodies of youth as they get up from the floor where they're sitting reading the Sunday paper, moving as if it's the easiest thing in the world to do.

 |Optimus versus Megatron|

-I'm at the stove stirring something, but soon I'm reaching for my notebook and pen to write what I hear as my ten-year-old son explains in English to his 88-year-old Colombian grandmother who answers back in Spanish, about the scene unfolding between the two robot leaders today:
+I'm at the stove stirring a small soup for her lunch, and soon I'm reaching for my notebook and pen to write what I hear as my ten-year-old son explains in English to his 88-year-old Colombian grandmother who answers back in Spanish, about the scene unfolding between the two robot leaders today:

 Oh, mijo.
 He is mad.
 Who is that one that is so mad?